 “Vomiting is generally defined as the forceful ejection of stomach and upper intestinal contents,” explains Dr. Jennifer Hawkins, DVM.
-Dr. Hawkins is the director of Orange County (OC) Animal Care and of their new facility, which is currently under construction.
-She says that vomiting can contain yellow bile or food that has been partially digested, and usually smells sour.
+Dr. Hawkins is the director of Orange County (OC) Animal Care and of their new facility.
+She says that vomiting can contain yellow bile or dog food that has been partially digested, and usually smells sour.

 Regurgitation, on the other hand, is a mild ejection of undigested food from the esophagus through the mouth.

 “Regurgitation does not involve abdominal heaving, whereas vomiting does have an abdominal component,” Hawkins says.
 “Additionally, regurgitation tends to happen shortly after eating, whereas vomiting may occur hours after eating.”

 Reasons Why Dogs Vomit

 While dogs vomit for many reasons, stomach issues are perhaps one of the most common reasons for vomiting.
 According to Hawkins, these issues can include gastritis or an upset stomach from eating garbage or spoiled food, ingestion of toxic plants or grass, eating too fast, exercising after eating, inflammatory bowel disease, bloat, or obstruction from a foreign body.

 Having an upset stomach in the car can also be a trigger for vomiting.
 “Motion sickness is not uncommon in dogs,” says Hawkins.